Campus Security

 2. The development of a comprehensive Multi-Hazard Emergency Operations Plan to ensure the safety of individuals and the protection of college resources.
 The hazards covered under this plan include hurricanes, tornados, severe weather and bomb threats.

 3. The acquisition and utilization of state-of-the-art technology to deter crime and protect the college community.
-This technology includes over one-thousand (1,000) high-definition surveillance cameras, digital radios and all police vehicles are equipped with high-definition cameras.
-Police officers also wear body cameras to further document incidents on College property.
+This technology includes over one thousand (1,000) high-definition surveillance cameras located inside and outside campus buildings, high-definition cameras equipped on each police vehicle and body cameras worn by each police officer to document incidents on College property.
+Efficient communication within the department and with outside agencies is possible through the use of digital radios.

 4. As required by Federal law, daily Clery Act logs are maintained, and crime statistics are submitted to the U.S. Department of Education for inclusion in the national crime-reporting database.
-The Clery Act Crime Statistics are provided for the following campuses and centers: Higher Education Center - La Joya, Mid Valley Campus, Nursing and Allied Health Campus, Pecan Campus, Regional Center for Public Safety Excellence, Starr Campus, and Technology Campus.
+The Clery Act Crime Statistics are provided for the following campuses and centers: Mid-Valley Campus, Health Science Professions Campus, Pecan Campus, Starr Campus, Technology Campus, Regional Center for Public Safety Excellence, and the Cosmetology Center.
 Each year, all enrolled students, faculty and staff are notified of the availability of the Annual Security Report for the most recent reporting period.
 In addition to accessing the website, a copy of the report may also be obtained at the South Texas College Department of Public Safety.

 5. The implementation of the RAVE Mass Notification System, which has two features that provide you with information during a crisis or other significant event.
 Rave Alert Emergency Notification provides students, faculty, and staff with important telephone, text and email messages during a crisis or when the college is closed due to weather or other significant events.
 RAVE Guardian is a phone application that can be downloaded to your cellular device.
 The application offers a campus directory, inbox for emergency notifications, STC Department of Public Safety information, a section for personal medical information to be entered for first responders to be aware of and a safety timer.
 Guardian also allows you to send anonymous text messages to STC Police Dispatch to report incidents or suspicious activities.